PolarisFTL/PolarisFTL.github.io/_pages/about.md

 # 😺 About me

-I'm currently pursuing a Ph.D. degree with the College of Computer Science and Technology, Jilin University, Changchun, China.
+I'm currently pursuing a Ph.D. degree with the School of Computer Science and Technology, Jilin University, Changchun, China.
 My research interests include object detection, object detection in adverse weather, and deep learning.

 # 🔥 News